Bitter (APT)

 The resulting file that is downloaded using curl wasn’t available for us to download on VirusTotal at the time of writing, so we can simply download it ourselves for analysis.
 To do that, we change our malware VM to ‘NAT’ and use curl in a similar way to the original command.

-and confirming this is ‘ASCII text’, we can open in a text editor.
+This produces a file named dfk.dh in the C:\Users\public\documents\ folder as desired.
+We can now analyse this file.
+After running file and confirming this is ‘ASCII text’, we can open in a text editor.

-We see here another bunch of commands that we know to be executed using cmd
+We see here another bunch of commands that we know to be executed using cmd from previous anaylsis.
+This script is:

-- Using WMIC (Windows Management Instrumentation Command Line) to determine the target system’s AntiVirus product
+- Using WMIC (Windows Management Instrumentation Command Line) to determine the target systemβs AntiVirus product

 - It gathers the target system environment variables

-- Then it enumerates more system information via the
+%userprofileand%username - Then it enumerates more system information via the

-command - It then lists the contents of
+systeminfocommand - It then lists the contents of

-- It directs this information using
+Downloads,DocumentsandDesktopof the%USERPROFILEuser usingdirand also lists the contents ofC:\Users - It directs this information using

-- It then uses
+>to a file created atC:\Users\public\Music\mki.txt - It then uses

-- Finally, it deletes this previously created file using
+curlto send aPOSTrequest containing this file tohXXps[:]//www[.]mxmediasolutions[.]com/chry_zen.php?cl=%computername%_%username% - Finally, it deletes this previously created file using

 del